2017-fall-arch1/2017-fall-arch1-project-1-revil0mg/README.md

-# arch1-linked-list-demo
+# arch1-Project1-directory manager

-This directory contains:
-* code that implements a linked list of strings
-* a demo program that uses it

-The demo program reads lines from stdin.
-Each line is appended onto a linked list.
-After end-of-file is read, the lines are printed out.

-This demo contains the following files: llist.h: header file of llist structure & "public" interface functions llist.c: implementation of linked list listDemo.c: a demonstration program that uses the linked list
+This program contains the following files: bTree.h: header file of node structure & "public" interface functions bTree.c: implementation of binary tree mainManager.c: a demonstration program that uses the binary tree names.txt: An example file for the program.

 To compile: